violettaMi/interview_questions/2_middle_level/questions.md

 1. Why in Ruby 24 * 0.1 ≠ 2.4?
 1. What is proc, lambda, block?
 And what are the differences between them?

+1. Modules, class
+1. Duck typing, strong ( no 1 + ‘a’)
+1. Method look_up
+1. Constant look up (senior)
+1. method_missing
+1. Garbage collector
+1. Memoizaition

+1. Many threads in ruby.
+Do you work.
+With sideqick?
+Delay jobs, workers (sos)
+1. What does it mean “everything is object in ruby”?
+1. Proc vs lambdas
+1. Include module vs extend

 ## Design principles

 1. What is DRY?